keefmoon/JustPromises/README_Swift.md

 Promises are useful to standardize the API of asynchronous operations.
 They help both to clean up asynchronous code paths and simplify error handling.

-The main features of JustPromises are listed below.
+The main features of JustPromises for Swift are listed below.

 1. Fully unit-tested and documented
 2. Thread-safe
 3. Clean interface
 4. Support for chaining
-5. Support for progress
 6. Support for cancellation
-7. Queue-based block execution if needed
+7. Operation based
+8. Generics used to better result typing

 More information at [the Wikipedia page](http://en.wikipedia.org/wiki/Futures_and_promises).